 Again, it may be that these generalised disadvantages are not a concern for your business or there may be other specific negative impacts of a four-day week on your business, but drawbacks may include:

-- It may not be possible for your business - in some customer facing jobs where the expectation is coverage during all normal working hours it just may not be possible to offer this pattern of working to employees as quality of service would be too greatly impacted, especially if you have a small team.
+- It may not be possible for your business - in some customer-facing jobs where the expectation is coverage during all normal working hours it just may not be possible to offer this pattern of working to employees as quality of service would be too greatly impacted, especially if you have a small team.
 This would not be something within your business’ control but may mean it is more difficult for you to attract staff if they would rather work where this type of flexible working pattern is offered.

-- It could mean further costs for your business – if your business’ employment contracts make provision for overtime payments, these may be a prohibitive cost for your business.
+A solution may be to stagger shift patterns for different workers so there is coverage across all necessary hours, ensuring that customer service or operational requirements are met while still offering the benefits of a shorter working week to employees. - It could mean further costs for your business – if your business’ employment contracts make provision for overtime payments, these may be a prohibitive cost for your business.
 A trial of the four-day working week in France found staff were working the same number of hours with a day fewer and companies were having to pay them for their extra time to finish work not completed during the shorter proposed week.
 There is a financial disincentive for employees to finish work efficiently in these circumstances, which may make employees less productive if they are content to work five days per week.

-- Complexity of implementation – it may be complicated within your business structure and with the people you employ to implement a fair four-day working week system which all employees will be happy to agree to.
-As a change to working days and hours is a change to an employee’s contract of employment, it is important to seek legal advice at any early stage, which is something our employment solicitors can help you with.
-You will need to consult with employees and ensure you do not discriminate against certain groups, such as those who work part time.
-Before any change is implemented, you will want to:
+Again, a solution may be to offer a choice in working a condensed week, although the success of four-day week schemes tends to assume that the entire business will move to this type of arrangement for consistency. - Complexity of implementation – it may be complicated within your business structure and with the people you employ to implement a fair four-day working week system which all employees will be happy to agree to.
+As a change to working days and hours is a change to an employee’s contract of employment, it is important to seek legal advice at an early stage, which is something our employment solicitors can help you with.

-- amend hours policies and entitlements.
+- amend hours policies and entitlements

-- Greater difficulties in managing a team – similarly to the comments made in our article about some of the challenges of home working - having a team who really know each other and the roles each one performs, as well as training and mentoring more junior staff, may be more difficult if some staff members are working a different four-day week pattern to others in their team.
+- Greater difficulties in managing a team – similar to the comments made in our article about some of the challenges of home working - having a team who really know each other and the roles each one performs, as well as training and mentoring more junior staff, may be more difficult if some staff members are working a different four-day week pattern to others in their team.
 It is also likely that employees will want a Monday or Friday off, but if all employees want the same time off, how can the business be operational during those times?
 A rotation system might be fair but again could be complex to administer for both employer and employee.

 How to implement a four-day working week for my business

 If you are just setting up a new business and want to hire based on a four-day working week, the situation is simple - you can offer this pattern of working during your recruitment process and if this attracts the applicants you wish to hire, you can just draft the four-day working week into the contract accordingly.
+Be aware, however, that it will be more difficult to revert to a five-day working week once a four-day week working pattern has been agreed in the contract.
+You will need to be comfortable that this type of arrangement is something you anticipate operating and honouring in the long term.

 Below are some key points you may want to consider:

 - Assess whether a four-day working week could suit your business needs.
 Is it actually possible to offer employees this working pattern?
 If yes, is it desirable for your business, your employees or both?
-This may involve some consultation with all or at least a cross section of your employees to canvass opinion.
+This may involve some consultation with all or at least a cross-section of your employees to canvass opinion.

-- Think on a practical level how any proposed changes will operate and whether your plans will enable sufficient coverage to meet business need.
-Resources will need to be adequate throughout service times to complete the same or more volume of work as the previous working pattern enabled.
+- Resources will need to be adequate throughout service times to complete the same or more volume of work as the previous working pattern enabled.

 - If you have any reservations about how the new working pattern will work, such as how well performance might be managed or mentoring of less senior staff, consult and carefully consider at management level how these drawbacks might be minimised and set clear, objective policies and performance targets.
 If you require assistance with the drafting or updating of your policy documents for this purpose, our employment solicitors can help.

 - If there may be a negative impact on customers as a result of the proposed changes to working patterns, careful thought will need to be given as to how customers will be affected, the extent of the impact and how any negative impact can be mitigated.
-It is advisable to consider how the changes will be communicated to customers, in advance of any changes.
+It is advisable to consider whether and how the changes will be communicated to customers, in advance of any changes.

 - Consider how compressed hours would be best implemented.
 As discussed above, you may want to seek legal advice on the point of fairness to all employees, and consultation generally about a temporary or permanent change to this aspect of employee contracts of employment.
 We have written an article that offers guidance about changing terms, but for specific advice, please contact our specialist employment solicitors.
 This is particularly important if some employees are in opposition to your plans or if you cannot accommodate the working patterns some employees are requesting.

-Whether or not you choose to introduce a four-day working week, it can be helpful in the ever-changing economy and employment market to look at ways in which your business can evolve and change its pattern of work to maximise benefit for your business, employees and customers alike.
+Whether or not you choose to introduce a four-day working week, it can be helpful in the ever-changing economy and employment market to look at ways in which your business can evolve and change its pattern of work to maximise benefits for your business, employees and customers alike.
 For more specific advice on different options you might want to trial for your business, our employment solicitors can help.